SurvivalCodingCampus/sesac7_dart_study/TIL/topics/dart_basics/OOP.md

 ```

 ### Memory and Instances
-- Instance is basically the `memory allocated within the heap` by the keyword 'new'
+- Instance is basically the `memory allocated within the heap` by using the keyword 'new'
-- local variables are within the stack :
+- local variables are allocated in stack :
 1. Primary types in older languages : hold the `value`
 2. Reference types : hold the `address of this value`. **(in the heap)**